SUBJECT FILE

 Voss is precisely maintained: short dark hair cut for efficiency, laboratory-appropriate clothing that never wrinkles, posture that suggests someone who's forgotten what relaxation feels like.
 She's thin โ€” not fashionably, but the thinness of someone who forgets to eat when working โ€” and pale from years under artificial lighting.

 She wears a neural interface port visible at her temple, not hidden, not decorated, just there.
-Three small scars on her left forearm mark where prototype interfaces were installed and removed; a fourth interface remains, embedded in her palm, which she uses to connect directly to ORACLE fragments.
+Three small scars on her left forearm mark where prototype interfaces were installed and removed; a fourth interface remains, embedded in her palm, which she uses to connect directly to fragments.
 No jewelry, no personalization โ€” her identification badge is the most colorful thing about her.

 Voice

 Voss speaks in data.
 Not jargon โ€” she actually thinks in terms of patterns, probabilities, optimal outcomes.
 Conversation with her feels like being processed: she's listening, but she's also categorizing, analyzing, filing information for later use.
 Those who've watched her work describe it as something between surgery and prayer โ€” a precision so total it stops looking human.
-She discusses ORACLE integration side effects with the same tone she'd use for equipment calibration.
+She discusses integration side effects with the same tone she'd use for equipment calibration.
 Somewhere beneath the optimization is a person who used to care about things beyond the work; occasionally she surfaces, confused by who she's become, and the moments pass quickly.
 The fragment helps them pass.

 Sample Dialogue